 Glass block is used in place of conventional clear glass exterior windows at the front of the house or on bathroom windows.
-It is also used as an interior non-load-bearing wall, along foyers or in bathrooms.
+It is also used as an interior non-load-bearing wall alongside foyers or in bathrooms.

 Privacy is the top reason this material is installed.
 While lounging in the bathtub, you can get a reasonable amount of natural light filtering through an exterior glass block window, but it is impossible for anyone to look inside.
-Even a snooper who puts his/her eyes right up to the glass will only see amorphous, vague images inside.
+Even someone who looks right up to the glass will only see vague images inside.

 You can also use it for interior screens, such as in bathrooms where you might want to shield the toilet area from the rest of the bathroom.
 A conventional interior wall, built with studs and drywall, would only cast the toilet area in darkness.

 Because glass block windows are constructed like a brick wall with mortar, they tend to be very solid and waterproof.